 A: The Roots-type compressor has been around a lot longer than the automobile — that type of blower was patented back in the 1860s for mine shaft ventilation, and the first patent for an automotive version was filed by Gottlieb Daimler (of Daimler-Benz fame) in 1900.
-Rudolf Diesel patented the supercharged diesel engine in 1896, while the centrifugal supercharger was patented by Louis Renault in 1902.
+Rudolf Diesel patented the supercharged diesel engine in 1896 while the centrifugal supercharger was patented by Louis Renault in 1902.
 The turbocharger, meanwhile, was invented by Alfred Buchi and patented in 1905.
 Turbochargers were used on diesel engines starting in the 1920s, but the difficulty of manufacturing turbines able to reliably endure the higher exhaust temperatures of gasoline engines kept turbochargers from wide use on petrol engines until the mid-1930s.
-Turbochargers became common on aircraft engines shortly before and during World War Two.
+Turbochargers became common on aircraft engines shortly before and during World War II.

 Every so often you’ll find someone on the web claiming that Saab offered the first production turbocharged gasoline engine, which is simply not true.
-Turbocharged race cars began to appear in the early 1950s, but the world’s first production car with a turbocharged engine was the 1962 Oldsmobile Jetfire, followed a few weeks later by the Chevrolet Corvair Monza Spyder.
-The Olds turbo lasted only two years, the Corvair turbo for four, but both beat Saab by more than a decade.
+Turbocharged race cars began to appear in the early 1950s, but the world’s first production car with a turbocharged gasoline engine was the 1962 Oldsmobile Jetfire, followed a few weeks later by the Chevrolet Corvair Monza Spyder.
+The Jetfire turbo lasted only two years, the Corvair turbo for four, but both beat Saab by more than a decade.